ereidelbach/huskerProjects/README.md

 # Project Description

-The overall goal of this project is to serve as a home for random analytic pursuits concerning all things Nebraska Cornhuskers athletics.
+The overall goal of this project is to serve as a home for random analytic pursuits concerning all things related to Nebraska Cornhuskers athletics.

 Project folders will be named by date to assist with organizing sub-projects throughout the year(s).